Isurunc/CypressE2ETest_GHActions/readme.md

 ## Notes
 - I have registered a gmail user and completed the scenario as a registered user
 - Followed page object design pattern
+- CI/CD pipeline is setup inside same repo using GitHub Actions which runs on each push.
+You can navigate to "Actions" tab and observe it.